-Both Nvidia and AMD have their respective driver software suites which do more than just help the GPU communicate properly with the system at a large.
+Both Nvidia and AMD have their respective driver software suites that do more than just help the GPU communicate properly with the system at a large.
 Features like image sharpening, Reshade filters, game recording, lower latency inputs, and dynamic resolution adjustment, have all improved the offerings of the major GPU manufacturers.
-Intel will want to do something similar when it launches its Xe graphics cards and has already begun to lay the groundwork for that.
+Intel will want to do something similar when it launches its Xe graphics cards and has already begun to lay the groundwork.

-Alongside hardware development, Intel is reportedly putting a lot of time and energy into its driver development, with WCCFTech reporting that they need heavy optimization before they see the light of day.
+Alongside hardware development, Intel is reportedly putting a lot of time and energy into its driver development, with some reports suggesting that they need heavy optimization before they see the light of day.

 AMD alumni are helping to make it

-Intel hasn’t released a dedicated graphics card in 20 years.
+Intel hasn’t released a dedicated graphics card in 22 years.
 It did develop what became a co-processor, in Larabee, in the late 2000s, but that proved to be far from competitive with modern graphics cards, even if it found some intriguing use cases in its own right.
-To develop its graphics architecture into something worthy of a dedicated graphics card, Intel hired on some industry experts, most notably Raja Koduri.
-He was hired straight from AMD where he had spent several years as a chief architect of the Radeon Technology Group, heading up development on AMD’s Vega and Navi architectures.